sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Explanation of parameters
 """""""""""""""""""""""""""""""""
-* tensor: A `Tensor` type, indicating the tensor that is to be split.
+* input: A `Tensor` type, indicating the tensor that is to be split.
 * axis: An `int` type, indicating the axis along which the tensor will be split.
 * num: An `int` type, indicating the number of parts to split the tensor into.
 * size: A `List[int]` or `Tuple[int]` type.
 When not splitting evenly, this specifies the size of each part.
 For even splitting, it can be set to empty.